-To inhibit ingrown hairs, stop shaving, tweezing or waxing.
-If you must remove hairs, consider laser hair removal, which removes the hair deeper in the follicle and inhibits regrowth better.
-It may take several treatments to prevent regrowth.
+To treat ingrown hairs, stop shaving, tweezing or waxing until the condition improves.
+If that's not possible, consider laser treatment, which removes the hair at a deeper level and inhibits regrowth.

 Your doctor may prescribe certain medications to help manage your condition.
 They include:

-- Retinoids.
-Your doctor may prescribe creams that help remove dead skin cells from the surface of your skin (exfoliation), such as tretinoin (Renova, Retin-A, others).
-Retinoids can help alleviate the thickening (hyperkeratosis) and darkening (hyperpigmentation) of the skin that often occurs on dark skin prone to ingrown hairs.
+- Drugs that help remove dead skin cells.
+Retinoids applied to your skin, such as tretinoin (Renova, Retin-A, others), help with clearing dead cells from your skin (exfoliation).
+This can reduce the thickening and darkening of the skin that often occurs on dark skin prone to ingrown hairs.

-- Antibiotics.
-A topical antibiotic ointment can prevent infection caused by scratching the affected area.
+- Creams or pills to control infection.
+For mild infections caused by scratching the affected area, your doctor may recommend an antibiotic ointment.
 For more severe infection, your doctor may prescribe oral antibiotics.

 You Are ...
 The Campaign for Mayo Clinic